 Many companies use multiple business systems, each one collecting different data.
 When the ERP systems lack integration, data collection becomes a manual task, delaying work and increasing the risk of errors.

 Even if the companies in the group use the same ERP system, the chart of account can still differ from company to company.
 In that case, the finance department will need to manually adjust the chart of account to consolidate the statements.

 Dealing with different currencies is often a reality, which can cause issues if the currency conversions aren’t properly handled in the system.

 Manual elimination of internal transactions can be time-consuming and complex if the system in place doesn’t support automatic elimination.

 In a consolidation, it’s necessary to adjust numbers on a group level, which is rarely done in an ERP system.
 For example: goodwill depreciation or adjustments made in accordance with various regulations and principles, i.e., IFRS.

 It is important to understand that consolidation does not happen with the click of a single button.
 It is a rigorous exercise that requires accurate data, thorough project management with all stakeholders involved, and, of course strict compliance with governing regulations.

-In the insightplanning solution, groups can integrate their existing systems and data sources so that all their companies are directly connected to the insightplanning budgeting, reporting, and analytics platform.
+In the Bizview solution, groups can integrate their existing systems and data sources so that all their companies are directly connected to the Bizview budgeting, reporting, and analytics platform.
 Furthermore, inside the solution, the group can create a common accounting language and map local accounts to the group chart of accounts.
-Currency conversions, eliminations, and adjustments are all supported by insightplanning’s functionality.
+Currency conversions, eliminations, and adjustments are all supported by Bizview’s functionality.